 However, passing large blood clots may be a sign that something's wrong.
 If your periods seem heavier than usual — for instance, soaking through one pad or tampon every hour for several hours or passing very large blood clots — check with your doctor.

 Your doctor can determine if there's an underlying problem causing your heavy periods.
 Your doctor may recommend a blood test to check for anemia, a blood condition that can cause you to feel weak or tired.
 Your doctor may also recommend an ultrasound of your pelvis.
-Sometimes hormonal medications are prescribed to help regulate heavy bleeding.
+Sometimes doctors prescribe hormonal medications to help regulate heavy bleeding.